joantolos/blog/content/blog/kata.md

 I really enjoyed the book and I can not recommend it enough so if you don't have it, get one copy soon.

-While I was reading the book, a couple of colleges from a previous job (Mike and Marc) told me that they were working with Codurance (the consultant company co-founded by Mancuso) on their current project.
-They spoke very well of their experience and told me about an Open House event that Codurance was having on their Barcelona offices.
+While I was reading the book, a couple of colleges from a previous job ( {{< url-link "Mike" "https://twitter.com/MikeGonYe" >}} and {{< url-link "Marc" "https://twitter.com/marcvege" >}}) told me that they were working with Codurance (the consultant company co-founded by Mancuso) on their current project.
+They spoke very well of their experience and told me about an {{< url-link "Open House event" "https://codurance.com/events/2017-08-02-barcelona-careers-open-house/" >}} that Codurance was having on their Barcelona offices.

 I decided to go to met with them and catch up.
 I also was enjoying the book so I though it was a good idea do a little bit of networking.